 Agricultural policy and government strategies for rural development have undergone significant changes since independence.
-The major institutional actions that have shaped social protection in Malawi over time are summarized in Table 2.4.
-While these shifts reflect various other economic and political influences, most policies have been influenced (to different degrees) by the president, first President Banda (1964-1993), who led the country to independence, then President Mluzi (1994-2004), who spearheaded the transition to multi-party democracy, and President wa Muthrika (2004-2012).
+The major institutional actions that have shaped SP in Malawi over time are summarized in Table 4.
+Whilst these shifts reflect various other economic and political influences, most policies have been influenced (to different degrees) by the president, first President Banda (1964-1993), who led the country to independence, then President Muluzi (1994-2004), who spearheaded the transition to multi-party democracy, and President wa Mutharika (2004-2012).
 The changes in policies and refinement in strategies are thus categorized by presidency.
 Throughout this period, the shifts have been affected by three ideological considerations.
 First, there was the gradual recognition (among the Malawian political class) that the position of independent small farmers is central to agricultural growth and poverty reduction, which required a redirection in policy emphasis away from large enterprises and resettlement schemes.
-Second, there was the gradual recognition (among the donor community) that neoliberal remedies could neither achieve agricultural growth nor poverty reduction and that direct support to small farmers was necessary to achieve green revolution goals.
-Third, there was the contestation between government and donors (and among donors themselves) over
+Second, there was the gradual recognition (among the donor community) that neo-liberal remedies could neither achieve agricultural growth nor poverty reduction and that direct support to small farmers was necessary to achieve green revolution goals.
+Third, there was the contestation between government and donors (and among donors themselves) over policy, with donors seeking to micro-manage programmes to achieve equity and efficiency, but causing ongoing programme redesign and reversals.